hiteshtripathi/Clinical.SAS/README.md

 3. Linear association: When both row and column variables are ordinal.
 We could assign scores to both variables and compute correlation.

+## Quartiles calculation in SAS
+the QNTLDEF(PCTLDEF) option to set the method used by the SAS procedure to compute quartiles.
+The default method used by SAS, is QNTLDEF=5.